technix/atrament-web-ui/README.md

 All you need to do is to build your game with `npm run build-singlefile` command.
 The resulting web page will be in the `build/singlefile` folder.

 ## Standalone executables build
 Atrament UI can produce executables for Windows, Linux, and MacOS.
 To build them, use `npm run build-standalone` command.
 The folder with executables for all platforms will be in the `build/standalone` folder.
+The build also creates ZIP archives for each platform.

 ## Zipped game content
 Atrament UI supports zipped game content, when whole game is loaded into browser as a single zip file.
 The advantage of this mode is instant asset loading at the cost of increased startup time.